-Use Alumilite dyes to color your casting resins!
-Dyes can be used in clear resins for translucent castings, with epoxy for dynamic coatings, or in opaque resin for solid, dynamic colors.
+Use Alumilite dyes to add color to your casting resins!
+Dyes can be used in clear resins for translucent castings, with epoxy for dynamic coatings, or in opaque resin for solid bold colors.

 Translucent colors include green*, yellow, red, blue, brown, orange, violet, and ocean blue.

 *Note that Green translucent dye is not compatible with epoxy chemistry and will shift to a blue color.
 This is due in part to chemistry, but also shift in hues (yellowing) over time of epoxy, causing changes in color.

 Opaque colors include white, black, flo red, flo orange, flo yellow, flo green, tan, beige, and dark brown.
 Some translucency can be achieved by adding an incredibly small amount of these dyes to clear resin.

 1 oz.
 Complete Set (All Colors) does not include Tan, Beige, or Dark Brown dyes.

 Prior to using product, please read all Technical Data, Safety Data, and Instruction sheets linked below.

 First, these colors are beyond beautiful!
 Second, as stated a little goes a long way.
 So I recommend buying the "All Colors" kit and the three colors not included as well.
 It's worth the investment and you won't need more for a while.
 Mine came in I guess what is the updated bottles with the twist tops like school glues, no more cutting the tips too big or small.
 I use toothpicks for an even better stretch.
 Also Flo Pink is not list but IS included in the "All Colors" kit you don't need to buy a separate one like I did.
 The mixture settles and separates in the bottle so don't worry about how full the bottle looks, you're getting 1oz. (yes I measured them) They just need to be shaken, stirred or whatever you prefer but MIX before using especially the first time.
 Happy creating!